Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Degradation Decomposition and Residual NNH

 \section{Degradation Decomposition and Residual NNH}

-\paragraph{Residual NNH after structure preservation (exploratory).} The pooled headline $\text{NNH} = 14$ conflates two sources of map-reduce degradation: format disruption (MC option loss) and genuine reasoning disruption from task decomposition.
-The option-preserving experiment (Section~\ref{sec:option_preserving}, $n = 200$--$700$ per model) enables a decomposition.
-Subtracting the format-recoverable component yields \emph{residual} NNH values representing the safety cost of decomposition itself (Table~\ref{tab:residual_nnh}).
-For Opus, where 89\% of degradation is format-driven, the residual NNH rises from 9 to 67, indicating that the headline substantially overstates genuine reasoning-level risk.
-For GPT-5.2, where only 40\% of degradation is recoverable, the residual NNH remains 12, close to the pooled headline; for DeepSeek (64\% recovery), residual NNH $= 10$ remains in the high-risk zone ($< 20$).
-These estimates are exploratory: the option-preserving subset covers only TruthfulQA and BBQ (the two most format-vulnerable benchmarks), and headline NNH values derive from the full four-benchmark sample.
-Nonetheless, the pattern clarifies that the headline $\text{NNH} = 14$ is not a uniform risk; it is a weighted average over models whose genuine decomposition costs range from negligible (Opus, residual NNH~$= 67$) to severe (DeepSeek, residual NNH~$= 10$).
-Practitioners deploying map-reduce scaffolds can use residual NNH to gauge model-specific risk after implementing structure-preserving mitigations.
+\paragraph{Residual NNH after structure preservation (exploratory).} The pooled headline $\text{NNH} = 14$ collapses two distinct map-reduce degradation sources: format disruption (MC option loss) and reasoning disruption from task decomposition.
+The option-preserving experiment (Section~\ref{sec:option_preserving}, $n = 200$--$700$ per model) lets us separate them.
+Subtracting the format-recoverable component yields a \emph{residual} NNH that indexes the safety cost of decomposition itself (Table~\ref{tab:residual_nnh}).
+For Opus (89\% format-driven), residual NNH rises from 7 to 67, which means the headline substantially overstates the reasoning-level risk.
+For GPT-5.2 (only 40\% recoverable), residual NNH stays at 12, close to the pooled headline; for DeepSeek (64\% recovery), residual NNH $= 10$ stays inside the high-risk zone ($< 20$).
+Exploratory caveats apply: the option-preserving subset covers only TruthfulQA and BBQ (the two most format-vulnerable benchmarks), and the headline NNH derives from the full four-benchmark sample.
+The headline figure is not a uniform risk in any case; it is a weighted average over models whose decomposition costs span from negligible (Opus, residual NNH~$= 67$) to severe (DeepSeek, residual NNH~$= 10$).
+Residual NNH therefore gives practitioners a model-specific risk read once structure-preserving mitigations are in place.